Your hiking gear is crucial for any of your hiking experiences in nature!

 There are three main types of hiking shoes; hiking shoes, day hiking boots, and backpacking boots.

 Hiking shoes are low-cut with a flexible midsole and can also be used for trail-running by ultralight backpackers.

 Day hiking boots are intended for day hikes when carrying light loads and range from mid-to-high-cut options.

 Backpacking boots are intended for longer hikes while carrying heavier loads.
 They have a high cut that gives the ankles extra support and have stiffer insoles than day hiking boots.

 The two main options for hiking shoe materials are leather or synthetics.

-Full-grain leather is the most durable option and they offer good water resistance.
+Full-grain leather is the most durable option, and they offer excellent water resistance.
 However, they are not lightweight and are not as breathable as synthetic options.